 Puff Puff’s trekking poles on day 5 of the CT

 • Foam Pad.
 When I hiked the Arizona Trail in 2022, I carried a 1/8″ foam pad to place under my air mattress to protect it from all the “pokey” things on the trail (i.e. cactus, pine needles).
 I thought I might need similar protection on Colorado Trail too.
 Once I’d committed to packing it, I reasoned that I didn’t need my small 2.5″ thick sit pad and this thinner, longer 1/8″ foam pad.
-I only needed one or the other.
-So I left my beloved sit pad at home.
-This decision was a major mistake.
+So I left my beloved sit pad at home, and I would come to regret it.
 Verdict: 👎

 1/8″ foam pad